Khatchi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A scrip that prints the effective username of the current user
+A scrip that prints all the groups the current user is part of